ghellach/ghellach/readme.md

 -------

 #### Current projects :
+- 🔐 An authentication API created to make developers lives easier. (<a href="https://github.com/ghellach/AuthDashCore" target="_blank">https://github.com/ghellach/AuthDashCore</a>)
+- 🏥 Helping to fight COVID with the Canadian Red Cross.
+- 📕 Continue to learn.

+#### Current projects :
-- 🔐 An authentication API created to make developers lives easier. (https://github.com/ghellach/AuthDashCore)
+- 🔐 An authentication API created to make developers lives easier. (<a href="https://github.com/ghellach/AuthDashCore" target="_blank">https://github.com/ghellach/AuthDashCore</a>)
 - 🏥 Helping to fight COVID with the Canadian Red Cross.
 - 📕 Continue to learn.